colinwarmstrong/trending-hashtags/README.md

 This application should remain performant even with high levels of traffic assuming we're able to scale up properly.
 The Express endpoints themselves are doing very little actual work so should continue to return quickly.
-Redis is a very fast data store and the use of its sorted set data type provides a very efficient way to maintain a ranking of our trending tweets.
+Redis is a very fast data store and the use of its sorted set data type provides a very efficient way to maintain a ranking of our trending hashtags.
 We're also caching unique tweets and their associated hashtags to avoid processing duplicate tweets.
 BullMQ allows us to offload data processing to background jobs so the rest of the application can remain responsive.

 ### Areas for Improvement